bloomdata-com-my/datasets/README.md

 +---+--------------------------+-----------+----------------+------------------+

 No columns with non-standard English characters were found.
-Since 'customer_id' is unique, no further data cleaning is needed.
+Since 'customer_id' column is unique, no further data cleaning is needed.

 Below are the first 3 rows of the 'customers' table after processing and storing in the database.
 The complete table is available in 'customers.parquet'.
 +---+----------------------------------+----------------------------------+--------------------------+-----------------------+----------------+